-The Board currently consists of eight directors.
+The Board currently consists of eight directors, and if all nominees are elected at the Meeting, the Board will consist of nine directors.
 The directors are elected by Shareholders at each annual meeting of Shareholders, and all directors hold office for a term expiring at the close of the next annual meeting of Shareholders or until their respective successors are elected or appointed.
 The nominees for election by Shareholders as directors are determined by the governance and compensation committee of the Board (the "Governance Committee").